aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 the operation input struct.

 Operation input structures can have input parameters such as the standard Go numerics, boolean, string, map, and list types.
-In more complex API operations a service may have more complex modeling of input parameters.
+In more complex API operations a service might have more complex modeling of input parameters.
 These other types such as service specific structures and enum values are found in the service's `types` Go package.

-In addition, services may distinguish between the default value of a Go type and whether the value was set or not by the user.
-In these cases, input parameters may require you to pass a pointer reference to the type in question.
+In addition, services might distinguish between the default value of a Go type and whether the value was set or not by the user.
+In these cases, input parameters might require you to pass a pointer reference to the type in question.
 For standard Go types like numerics, boolean, and string there are `<Type>` and `From<Type>` convenience functions available in the [aws]({{< apiref aws >}}) to ease this conversion.
 For example [aws.String]({{% apiref "aws#String" %}}) can be used to convert a `string` to a `*string` type for input parameters that require a pointer to a string.
 Inversely [aws.ToString]({{% apiref "aws#ToString" %}}) can be used to transform a `*string` to a `string` while providing protection from dereferencing a nil pointer.
 The `To<Type>` functions are helpful when handling service responses.